Woodstock Times, November 30, 2006

 keep the art from becoming precious."
 He says the process is a mixture: part wrestling, part "flow."

 He says that he wishes he were a better salesman of what he creates.
-But all his training, including the 20-plus years
+But all his training, including the 20-plus years that

-to be really good, art has to feel ready to be out in the world - and not just for anyone, but for the painter himself.
+really good, art has to feel ready to be out in the world - and not just for anyone, but for the painter himself.
 "In the

 end, it's a way of keeping my sanity," he says.
 "I come in here and work things out that I like.
 And that's art."